Universal momentum distributions for the spin-singlet NN channels

 (46)

-The same approximate equality is also valid for the triplet channel, but there is no need for it there, since the high-momentum constant $ a_2^d $ is simply calculated from the deuteron momentum distribution.
+The same approximate equality is also valid for the triplet channel, but there is no need for it there, as the high-momentum constant $ a_2^d $ is simply calculated from the deuteron momentum distribution.

 Figure 7. (color online) Function $c_2^s(p)$ with the factor (21) at low on-shell momentum p for different $np$ potentials.

 The values of $ a_2^v $ for different $ NN $ interactions in comparison with $ a_2^d $ found for the deuteron momentum distribution are given in Table 1.
-Here the high-momentum region boundary $ p_0 = 1.4 $ fm-1 is used, which corresponds to the generally accepted value of $ k_F $ for nuclei.
-From Table 1 it can be seen that the spread of high-momentum constants for various interactions is different for triplet and singlet channels.
+Here, the high-momentum region boundary $ p_0 = 1.4 $ fm-1 is used, which corresponds to the generally accepted value of $ k_F $ for nuclei.
+From Table 1, it can be seen that the spread of high-momentum constants for various interactions is different for triplet and singlet channels.
 In all cases, even for the traditional AV18 and CD Bonn models, the $ a_2^{v} $ constants differ from each other more than the $ a_2^d $ constants for the same potentials.

 model $ a_2^d \qquad $ $ a^{v(np)}_2\qquad $ $ a^{v(pp)}_2 \qquad $ $ a_2^{v(pp)}/a_2^d $